This is an unusual recipe, using raw haloumi. It might be quite a surprise to find that fresh, uncooked halloumi partners very well with watermelon.

 4 – 6 mint leaves, torn into pieces or chopped semi finely.

-Cut halloumi into 2.5cm slices, and then into cubes.
+Cut haloumi into 2 – 2.5cm slices, and then into cubes.

 Toast the pine nuts in a dry frying pan for 1 – 2 minutes, watching them carefully, and shaking the pan periodically.
 Don’t allow them to burn.

 Arrange the watermelon on a plate or in a bowl.
-Scatter the halloumi over the top, then the mint leaves and then the pine nuts.
+Scatter the haloumi over the top, then the mint leaves and then the pine nuts.
+Add a squeeze of lime juice over the top.

-You can also put this salad on a bed of salad greens.
+This salad can be plated on a bed of salad greens.